ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

 This tutorial uses the following products:
    * {{site.data.keyword.sparkl}}
    * IBM Data Science Experience
+   * {{site.data.keyword.cos_full_notm}}

 ## Service and Environment Setup
 First, we need to provision the services we are using for this tutorial and create a project within the Data Science Experience.

 You can provision services for  {{site.data.keyword.Bluemix_short}} from the dashboard and catalog.
 Another way is to use IBM Data Science Experience.
-It allows to directly create Data & Analytics service from within its dashboard.
+It allows to directly create Data & Analytics services from within its dashboard.
 {:tip}

 1. From the [{{site.data.keyword.Bluemix_short}} catalog](https://console.bluemix.net/catalog) navigate to the [**Data & Analytics** section](https://console.bluemix.net/catalog/?category=data).
 Create the **Data Science Experience** service.
 Click on the **Get Started** button to launch the **Data Science Experience** dashboard.